liudch/goxc/README.md

 See also
 --------

-See [my golang-crosscompile fork](https://github.com/laher/golang-crosscompile) for an added 'build-all' task similar to goxc.
+See also [my golang-crosscompile fork](https://github.com/laher/golang-crosscompile) for an added 'build-all' task similar to goxc.